 Peacekeeping budget payments aren’t capped by the UN, but they are capped by the US Congress.
 Though the US share of the peacekeeping budget is 27.89%, Congress capped the portion at 25% in 1994.
 Since then, Congress has regularly passed special measures to allow the US to pay its full assessed share.
 Since 2017, however, it has declined to provide funds for more than the 25%, meaning the US hasn’t paid its bill in full to the UN.
 Since then, the US has accumulated over $500 million of missing payments.

-Of the $53.2 billion received by the UN in 2017, 86% went to just 12 agencies.
-At the top of that list is the Department of Peacekeeping Operations (DPKO), which receives $8.3 billion.
+Of the $56.9 billion received by the UN in 2019, 81% went to just 10 agencies.
+At the top of that list is the World Food Programme (WFP), which receives $8.3 billion.

 The majority of UN spending is used for promoting human welfare through sustainable development and by providing quick response to disasters.
 Most of this humanitarian and development assistance happens in developing countries.

-In 2017, Africa saw highest UN expenditures of any region.
-However, the share allocated to Western Asia has grown the most in recent years.
+In 2019, Africa saw the highest UN expenditures of any region.
+However, the share allocated to western Asia has grown the most in recent years.
 In 2015 the region received 17% of funding.
-By 2017, it had jumped six percentage points to 23%.
+By 2019, it had jumped eight percentage points to 25%.